JacYuan1/Input-Validation-and-Data-Sanitization-Project/README.md

 <h2 id="#Example-Outputs">Example Outputs</h2>

 The output will be a simple “yes” or “no” string.
-Here is what the example output would look like:
+Here is what the example output would look like (based on the provided input in the above section):

 yes